 The timing of the payment of commuted sum will be in accordance with a payment schedule agreed with the Council.

-The tenure of affordable housing to be funded by developers through planning obligations is constrained by national planning policy, as set out above.
-At least 25% of any affordable homes funded should be First Homes tenure – a specific kind of discounted market sale housing to be sold at 30% below current market value, to eligible persons only, at every future sale.
-National guidance allows for evidenced local variations in First Homes requirements, however there is no evidence that such variations are required in Sandwell.
-In addition, the NPPF (paragraph 66) requires at least 10% of all homes on major developments (of ten homes or more) to be affordable home ownership tenure.
-Annex 2 of the NPPF provides a definition of affordable home ownership.

 Beyond national requirements, the tenure and type of affordable housing required over the Plan period will vary according to local housing need and market conditions.
 In general, a mix of tenures will be sought on all sites of ten homes or more, to help create mixed communities across the borough.
 However, there may be circumstances where this goal is better achieved through the provision of 100% affordable housing development to boost affordable housing provision, or through delivery of 100% market housing development with off-site provision of the affordable housing requirement.

 Delivering Accessible and Self-build and Custom Housing